On the Trail of Essential Oils with Homeopharma

 The quality of plants is important too.
 A ravintsara from India holds less active ingredients than a ravintsara from Madagascar.

 Another advantage is the environment.
-"The exceptionally rich and diverse terroirs of this island do not face pollution as in industrialised countries", remarked cardiologist Lionel Michat, whose Malagasy essential oils are sold in Europe under the Les Aromagies brand.
+"The exceptionally rich and diverse terroirs of this island do not face pollution as in industrialised countries", remarked a french manufacturer, who use Malagasy essential oils in his products in Europe.
 And producers do not use chemical fertilisers either.
 These factors ensure the properties of plants to be 100% natural.

 The cultivation of plants in Madagascar cannot be compared with many other countries.
 Whilst elsewhere trees of a single species are aligned in a field, in Madagascar a wild environment is kept where ravintsara grows next to Eucalyptus globulus but also next to plants and non-aromatic trees.